-Please Note: Amnesty Policy-California Lutheran University strongly advocates the reporting of sexual misconduct (including sexual assault, domestic abuse and violence, dating abuse and violence, stalking, and sexual harassment).
-To encourage reporting, a reporting party and/or any witnesses will not be subject to disciplinary sanctions for a violation of the California Lutheran University Student Code of Conduct (including alcohol or illegal substances policies) that may have occurred at the time of or near the time of the incident in question, provided that the violation was not egregious in nature, including, but not limited to, an action that places the health or safety of any other person at risk, or violates the University’s Academic Honesty Policy.
+Please Note: Amnesty Policy- An individual who participates as a Complainant or witness in an investigation of sexual assault, domestic violence, dating violence, or stalking will not be subject to disciplinary sanctions for a violation of the University’s student conduct policy at or near the time of the incident, unless the University determines that the violation was egregious, including, but not limited to, an action that places the health or safety of any other person at risk or involves plagiarism, cheating, or academic dishonesty.

 1. File a Report with the Ventura County Sheriff’s Department or Local Law Enforcement